Carlton Husthwaite: Geography

 The nearest settlements to the village are Birdforth 0.9 mi to the south-west; Thormanby 1.1 mi to the south south-west; Husthwaite 1.6 mi to the south-east; Coxwold 2.4 mi to the east and Thirkleby 1.8 mi to the north-east.

 The 2001 UK Census recorded the population as 167, of which 139 were over the age of sixteen and 82 of those were in employment.
 There were 72 dwellings of which 38 were detached.

 There are a total of thirteen Grade II listed buildings (three II* listed) in the village, including the Church and the K6 style telephone kiosk.

 Religion

-There is a church in the village, dedicated to St Mary.
-The Grade II* listed church was erected in 1685 as a chapel of ease, though there may have been an earlier building on the same site.
+St Mary's Church, Carlton Husthwaite is Grade II* listed, and was erected in 1685 as a chapel of ease, though there may have been an earlier building on the same site.
 It underwent a renovation in 1885.
 A Wesleyan Chapel was also built in the village in 1869, but is now a private residence.